 The Best Ski Jacket for Men Review

-What is the best Jacket for your snow sport desires?
+What is the best jacket for your snow sport desires?
 We scoped out the best in men's insulated ski and snowboard jackets and pushed their limits in the backcountry and on the resort.
-Our expert testers slammed through foul weather and slid on rock-hard steep descents in each model.
-The ski jackets we reviewed are each excellent pieces of technical outerwear.
-Some perform better than others, and each brings its own style to the market.
+Our expert testers slammed through foul weather and slid on rock-hard steep descents, putting each excellent piece of technical outerwear through the wringer.
+Some performed better than others, and each brought their own style to the market.
 We carefully tested each one and scored them on warmth, weather resistance, and ventilation.
 We considered each contender's style, comfort, and features.
-In the end we had some overall favorites, and identified those that may appeal to a more select audience.
+In the end, we had overall favorites and also identified those that may appeal to a more particular audience.

 Read the full review below >